felipefrr/Lastgen/README.md

-# Lastgen
+# Lastlist

-Create playlist based your Last.fm profile.
+Lastlist is a simple script that generate a Spotify playlist based on your Last.fm profile.

-# To Do
+## To Do
-* Understand Last.fm API
+* Create a playlist based on your favorite songs.
+* Create a playlist based another user favorite songs.